-Post site signage which includes how to contact you or an informative company representative 24/7 by telephone or email.
-Where no mandatory DP notification signage is required, follow Construction Site Address Guidelines.
+Post site signage, including how to contact you or an informative company representative 24/7 by telephone or email.
+Where no mandatory DP notification sign is required, follow construction site address sign standard.

 Newsletters or flyers may be used to inform adjacent building occupants, neighbours, and the community league or homeowners association about what you intend to do, and when.
 This allows those affected to take necessary steps to assess the physical condition of their own property before the project begins.
 They can also take steps to shield themselves from some aspects of the construction, such as shifting their outdoor sitting area to a more private location, installing curtains on windows previously uncovered, gathering up kids' toys, etc.